Authenticate against Azure resources with Azure Arc-enabled servers

 Acquiring an access token using REST API

-For an Azure Arc-enabled Windows server, using PowerShell, you invoke the web request to get the token from the local host in the specific port.
+For an Azure Arc-enabled Windows server, using PowerShell, invoke the web request to get the token from the local host in the specific port.
 Specify the request using the IP address or the environmental variable IDENTITY_ENDPOINT.

 $apiVersion = "2020-06-01"